 Zoom for Healthcare licenses are available to rural physicians and nurse practitioners.
 This tool will enable you to reach out virtually to patients and peers.
 Learn more.

-The following pathways are available to rural healthcare providers:
+The following pathways are available to rural healthcare providers, giving them access to just-in-time advice and culturally safe, compassionate support:

 - RUDi – Emergency